CHOOSING A PLASTIC SURGEON FOR YOUR BREAST AUGMENTATION

 BREAST AUGMENTATION IS A LIFE-CHANGING DECISION.
 DR. SAILON DIFFERENTIATES HIMSELF BY:

-Dr. Sailon takes great care and approaches breast augmentation with an artistic sensibility.
-He understands that breast size and shape can play an important role in a woman’s self-image,
+Dr. Sailon approaches breast augmentation with patient safety as his priority.
+He understands that breast size and shape can play an essential role in a woman’s self-image, confidence, and femininity.

 Patients who desire fuller, perkier breasts span a wide range of ages and backgrounds.
 Breast augmentation can be used to balance your proportions or recover what pregnancy, weight loss, or age have taken away.
-Although no two breasts are exactly identical, breast augmentation can dramatically improve any significant asymmetry or differences between the two breasts.
-The implant type, implant pocket, and incision must all be highly individualized in order to achieve the best result.
+Although no two breasts are precisely identical, breast augmentation can improve any asymmetry or differences between the two breasts.
+The implant type, implant pocket, an incision must all be highly individualized to achieve the desired result.

 When considering breast augmentation, Dr. Sailon will extensively review and recommend the types of implants during your consultation.
 In general, there are several factors to consider when choosing the appropriate breast implant.

 The implant “filling" will determine its shape, feel, and visibility.
 For the majority of patients, highly cohesive (“gummy bear") silicone implants are an excellent choice since they maintain a natural feel, are less likely to show skin rippling and have potentially more longevity.
 The outer shell of the implant is always made of silicone whether or not the filling is silicone gel or saline.
 Saline implants are filled with sterile salt water and tend to be firmer resulting in a less natural feel.
 They can also be more prone to visible rippling at the skin surface.